conorwalker/tsa_pairhmm/README.md

 **Input**

-A FASTA file (e.g. `aln.fa`) which contains a pairwise alignment between two nucleotide sequences, in which the assumed descendant sequence is the first record and the assumed ancestral sequence is the second record, for example:
+A FASTA file (e.g. `aln.fa`) which contains a pairwise alignment of two nucleotide sequences, in which the assumed descendant sequence is the first record and the assumed ancestral sequence is the second record, for example:

 ```